Navigating IRS Disputes: Essential Steps

 - Refund Claims, and more.

-These disputes require careful navigation to ensure that your interests are protected.
+These disputes require careful handling to ensure that your interests are protected.
 Taxpayers have options to address and resolve these issues.

 Current Compliance and First Steps

-The first step is to thoroughly review IRS correspondence and look out for response deadlines.
-If you are up against a deadline, don't hesitate to contact a professional to help you with a timely response.
-You don't want to miss response deadlines because you can potentially lose valuable appeal rights.
-The IRS has procedures in place to protect taxpayers' rights, but if you don't follow the procedures, you can lose those rights.
+The first step is to thoroughly review IRS correspondence and look for response deadlines.
+If you are up against a deadline, do not hesitate to contact a tax lawyer to help you with a timely response.
+You do not want to miss a response deadline because you can potentially lose valuable appeal rights that can protect you.
+The IRS has procedures in place to protect taxpayers' rights, but if you do not follow the procedures, you can lose those rights and make yourself more vulnerable to IRS enforced collection by levy or seizure.

-Secondly, and just as important as the first step, is to stay CURRENT with tax filings and payments from this point forward.
-No matter how much you may owe for old years or the nature of the IRS dispute, you can't work with the IRS without getting into compliance for the current year and going forward.
-That includes making timely 1040 estimated tax payments, federal tax deposits (941, 940), and timely filing federal income, employment, and other tax returns, as appropriate for your situation.
+Secondly, it is crucial to stay CURRENT with tax filings and payments from this point forward.
+No matter how much you owe for old years or the nature of the IRS dispute, you cannot work with the IRS without getting into compliance for the current year and going forward.
+That includes making timely 1040 estimated tax payments, federal tax deposits (941, 940) if applicable, and timely filing income and other tax returns, as appropriate for your situation.
 After checking for response deadlines, CURRENT COMPLIANCE is the single most important step you can take to start working your way out of a tax problem.
-If you stay in current compliance you "stop the bleeding," so to speak, and allow yourself to be in a position to work with the IRS on your tax disputes.
+If you stay in current compliance, you will be in a position to work with the IRS to resolve your tax disputes.

 Options for Resolving Disputes